phargogh/experiment-pip-requirements-with-constraints/README.md

 ## Notes from experimentation

 * On my M1 mac, if I `pip install scipy --platform macosx_10_9_x86_64  --python-version="3.9" --only-binary scipy --no-deps`, I get the correct wheel.
+* Specifying an installation option via `scipy --install-option"--platform macosx_10_9_x86_64"` automatically disables the use of wheels, which defeats the whole point of this.
 * Looks like we can specify which wheel to use!
 We can provide the URL to the pypi-hosted wheel to use for scipy in constraints.txt.
+This is probably a good-enough solution for the time being.

 ## Conclusion